Dehydration in Elderly Adults:

 Signs and Symptoms

-• Many of elderly people’s kidneys do not work as well as they used to
+• Many people who are elderly have kidneys that do not work as well as they used to

 • Some choose not to drink because of incontinence